On differentiability of volume time functions: Smoothing anti-Lipschitz time functions

-We shall say that $\tau$ is {\em locally ($\pm$-$g$-)anti-Lipschitz} (and hence a time function) if it satisfies (i) or (ii) above.
+We shall say that $\tau$ is {\em locally ($\pm$-$g$-)anti-Lipschitz} if it satisfies (i) or (ii) above.
 Clearly, this property is independent of the Riemannian metric $h$ used, as two different Riemannian metrics are Lipschitz equivalent over compact sets.
+(In space-times which are not strongly causal, one could use e.g. \eq{12XII12.1} as a definition of anti-Lipschitz in general, but this generality will not be needed in what follows.)

+\begin{remark} Observe that a past volume function can be discontinuous and yet locally anti-Lipschitz, e.g.\ remove a past inextendible timelike geodesic, including the future endpoint, from a strip $(-1,1)\times \mathbb{R}$ of Minkowski 1+1 spacetime with coordinates $(t,x)$. \end{remark}

-\begin{proposition} Let $\tau^-: \mcM \to \mathbb{R}$ be continuously differentiable.
+\begin{proposition} Let $\tau^- \colon \mcM \to \mathbb{R}$ be continuously differentiable.
 Then $\tau^-$ has past-directed timelike gradient if and only if it is locally anti-Lipschitz. \end{proposition}

 There is evidently a time-dual version of Proposition~\ref{bya}.

 { \sc Proof:} Suppose that $\tau^-$ is anti-Lipschitz.
 Let $X$ be a $h$-normalized future-directed causal vector at $p$, and let $\gamma(s)$ be a causal curve with tangent $X$ at $p=\gamma(0)$.
 Taking the limit $s\to 0$ of the anti-Lipschitz condition we find $X(\tau^-)\ge C_K>0$ where $K$ is a compact neighborhood of $p$.
 Since $X$ is arbitrary, using Remark \ref{R11XII12.1} we infer that $\nabla \tau$ is past-directed and timelike.